Safety of Polyphenon E in Multiple Sclerosis Pilot Study

-- Frequency and severity of adverse events [ Time Frame: six months ] [ Designated as safety issue: Yes ]
+- Number of Participants Experiencing Serious Adverse Events [ Time Frame: six months ] [ Designated as safety issue: Yes ]

-- Change in brain NAA level as measured by MR Spectroscopy [ Time Frame: 6 months ] [ Designated as safety issue: No ]percent change from baseline to exit in NAA levels adjusted for creatine levels
+- Change in Brain NAA Level as Measured by MR Spectroscopy [ Time Frame: 6 months ] [ Designated as safety issue: No ]percent change from baseline to exit in NAA levels adjusted for creatine levels

 Experimental: Polyphenon E

 Standarized green tea extract containing 50% EGCG

 Polyphenon E capsules containing 200 mg of Epigallocachin-galleate.
 Two capsules twice a day.

 Additional clinical data include changes in EDSS, MS functional composite and cognitive testing.

 |United States, Louisiana|